Skip to Main Content

 A Backstreet Pub Doing Something More Considered

-The interior is deceptively large.
+The interior is large.
 What reads from the street as a compact boozer opens into a series of distinct spaces: a bar with a cosy snug for drinkers, round tables in a section off the bar for casual dining, a bright ground-floor Orangery that looks out onto a small urban garden, and a first-floor Gallery available for private parties.
 That spatial variety is one of the pub's most useful qualities.
 You can arrive for a pint of cask ale and stay at the bar, or you can book the Orangery and sit in natural light with a glass of something from the wine list.
 The format accommodates both without either feeling like an afterthought.

 The Cultural Logic Behind the Menu

 Contemporary British pub food has moved in two directions over the past decade.
-One path goes deeper into traditional territory — better sourcing, longer braises, proper gravy — while the other borrows freely across cuisines, assembling fusion plates that sit alongside burgers and meat platters without apology.
+One path goes deeper into traditional territory, better sourcing, longer braises, proper gravy, while the other borrows freely across cuisines, assembling fusion plates that sit alongside burgers and meat platters without apology.
 White Horse takes the second route, and the decision raises an editorial question worth examining: does the combination hold together?

 Where the kitchen was less assured was a smoked tofu laksa listed among several vegetarian options.
 Laksa is a genuinely complex dish, rooted in Peranakan cooking from the Straits of Malacca and built on spice pastes, coconut milk, and a specific aromatics balance that requires precision to read as authentic.
-The inspection found authentic Asian flavours hard to discern through a general creaminess , an honest limitation worth knowing before ordering.
+The inspection found authentic Asian flavours hard to discern through a general creaminess, an honest limitation worth knowing before ordering.
 The ambition is evident; the technical depth across every dish is still developing.
 That's not unusual for a kitchen operating at this price point in a pub format, and it's worth noting that the menu's stars outperform its weaker entries by a meaningful margin.

 Drinking Well at White Horse

 The drinks program takes its own position more seriously than a casual pub format might suggest.
-High-quality real ales and cider on tap anchor the bar offer, which matters in a city that still supports genuine cask culture.
+Real ales and cider on tap anchor the bar offer, which matters in a city that still supports cask culture.
 What distinguishes the list further is a wine selection that moves beyond the standard house-red-or-white binary: pairings are offered alongside main courses, which implies a list assembled with the food in mind rather than as a separate retail exercise.

 That approach connects White Horse to a broader shift in serious pub drinking across the UK.
 Venues like Bramble in Edinburgh, Schofield's in Manchester, and 69 Colebrooke Row in London have each established that a drinks program in a smaller city or informal setting can carry its own editorial credentials without competing on Michelin terms.
 White Horse isn't operating in that specialist cocktail tier, but the investment in wine pairings and cask selection signals the same underlying logic: drinks as a considered part of the meal, not a margin exercise.

-For reference, Merchant Hotel in Belfast, Mojo Leeds, and Horseshoe Bar Glasgow each represent different points on the pub-to-bar spectrum in the UK , White Horse sits comfortably in the gastropub-with-genuine-drinks-ambition category, which is a less crowded position in Lincoln than in larger cities.
+White Horse sits comfortably in the gastropub-with-genuine-drinks-ambition category, which is a less crowded position in Lincoln than in larger cities.

 Lincoln's Broader Dining Context